stickyPiston/notifier/README.md

 If you want to delete a timer.
 Click the icon again and hit the name of the timer that you want to delete.
 Hit "Quit notifier" to stop all timers and the application itself.

+🚨 The notifications do not work on Windows machines!
+This will be fixed in a future version.

 * * *

 ## ☝️ Any improvements or bugs found?